ghostery/adblocker/bench/comparison/overview.md

 content-blocker engines (Cliqz, Brave, uBlockOrigin, DuckDuckGo).
 We show that Cliqz consistently performs very well.

-This comparison does not involve full extensions, but instead focuses on the network request blocking engines:
+This comparison does not involve full extensions, but instead **focuses on the network request blocking engines**:

 * Cliqz' adblocker is available here: https://github.com/cliqz-oss/adblocker
 * Brave's adblocker is available here: https://github.com/brave/ad-block